Dutch company wants to engage with community after Porangahau farm purchase

 Ingka Investment will engage with the local community through regular discussions, hosting events, joining local associations and hiring locally.

-Farmer Jeremy Martin, who owned Stoneridge with wife Caroline and parents Alison and Stuart Martin, says the desision to sell the property was not taken lightly.
+Farmer Jeremy Martin, who owned Stoneridge with wife Caroline and parents Alison and Stuart Martin, says the decision to sell the property was not taken lightly.

 "We have owned Stoneridge in its entirety since 2010.
 We had part of the property from 2006.
 The whole family was involved in making the decision, which took us about a year of deliberations.